 1.1 The University operates a Credit Accumulation and Transfer Scheme (CATS) under which each module is assigned a level and a number of credit points reflecting the value of the module or unit.

-1.1.2 The scheme, which is based on 120 credit points for each academic year of full-time study is widely accepted in universities throughout the United Kingdom and is intended to facilitate transfer between institutions.
+1.2 The scale, which is based on 120 credit points for each academic year of full-time study is widely accepted in universities throughout the United Kingdom and is intended to facilitate transfer between institutions.
 It is also compatible with the European Credit Transfer Accumulation System (ECTS) which uses a scale of 60 credit points for each academic year of study.
-Queen’s University CATS points are converted to ECTS points by dividing the Queen’s points by 2.
-ECTS points are converted to Queen’s points by multiplying the ECTS points by 2.
+Queen’s University CATS points are converted to ECTS points by dividing the Queen’s points by two.
+ECTS points are converted to Queen’s points by multiplying the ECTS points by two.

-1.1.5 To qualify for a Master’s Degree, the credits gained must amount to at least 180 and meet requirements of the relevant Programme Specification.
+2.1.3 To qualify for a Master’s Degree, the credits gained must amount to at least 180 and meet the requirements of the relevant Programme Specification.

 Students experiencing any academic difficulty should consult their Adviser of Studies or Personal Tutor at an early stage.